[Interview] Does North Macedonia really exist?

 "The creation of the 'Macedonian language' in 1944 ... was an act of secondary codification (re-codification) based on the Bulgarian literary language, additionally 'enriched' with vernacular forms, thus simulating a dialect-based 'natural' process," it added.

-The EU accession talks, if they go ahead, should include special monitoring to make sure Skopje complies with these views, for instance, in its school textbooks and national holidays, Sofia said.
+The EU accession talks, when they go ahead, should include special monitoring to make sure Skopje complied with Bulgaria's views, for instance, in school textbooks and on national holidays, Sofia said.

-And, when North Macedonia joins the EU, any use or mention of the "Macedonian language" in EU documents should be asterisked to say such a language exists only "according to the constitution of the Republic of North Macedonia", Sofia also said.
+And after North Macedonia joined the EU, any use or mention of the "Macedonian language" in EU documents should be asterisked to say such a language existed only "according to the constitution of the Republic of North Macedonia", Sofia also said.

 "The enlargement process must not legitimise the ethnic and linguistic engineering that has taken place under former authoritarian regimes," the Bulgarian memo said.

-North Macedonia just appointed a special envoy to try negotiate a compromise and there is hope Bulgaria will be less hawkish following elections in March.
+North Macedonia has appointed a special envoy to seek a compromise and there is hope Bulgaria will be less hawkish following its elections in March.

 But Germany, during the past six months of its EU presidency, failed to get a breakthrough.

-Portugal, the incoming presidency, is less influential in the Western Balkans, and the language being used by Skopje and Sofia at this stage does not bode well.
+Meanwhile, Portugal, the incoming EU presidency, is less influential in the Western Balkans, and the rhetoric being used by Skopje and Sofia, at this stage, did not bode well.

 "We cannot accept a discussion on this topic ... it's crazy," Pendarovski told EUobserver.